Kriegsgefangen in Skipton is a collection of diary entries, accounts, sketches and poems written by the German POWs incarcerated in Raikeswood Camp.

 Containing the work of around 60 officers and other ranks, the book includes descriptions of the camp and details about daily life and provides an insight into the German perspective on the war and the experience of imprisonment.

-Following the publication of the book, a copy found its way to Skipton Library where it languished for many years until being rediscovered by a local historian, Alan Roberts, who began to translate the text.
-In 2015 Alan was joined by a team from the University of Leeds who continued the work of coordinating a translation of the full text.
+Following the publication of the book, a copy found its way to Skipton Library where it languished for many years with only a small number of people aware of its existence.
+A project to translate the book is now being led by the University of Leeds with the aim of launching the English version in October 2019 to coincide with the centenary of the departure of the German prisoners.

-In a fitting parallel with the original, the translation has become a team effort with over 30 translators, including staff and students from the University, sixth-formers from South Craven School and the Settle U3A German Group, working on the project.
+In a fitting parallel with the original, the translation has become a team effort with over 30 translators, including staff and students from the University of Leeds, individual local volunteers and the Settle U3A German Group, working on the project.

 The translation will be a valuable resource for historians, as very little has been written about the experiences of German military prisoners in the UK during the First World War.
 It will also be of particular value to members of the local community interested in the history of the town.